 - Doctor Who can be pretty merciless about this.
 The all-time high would be Logopolis, in which the Master accidentally destroys approximately one-fourth of the entire universe, including Traken, the home planet of the Doctor's companion Nyssa.
 Although there's not a Reset Button in sight, the death of countless trillions upon trillions is never mentioned again.
 Matthew Waterhouse (Adric) admitted that it was a no-win situation to have a disaster like this on the show, since the alternative to just moving on was to deal with the moral implications of the characters' actions, which would have been too much to handle.

 - In the Classic serial "The Dalek Invasion of Earth", a London-based resistance member casually mentions that the entire populations of Asia, Africa and South America has been completely wiped out by a plague induced by the Daleks.
-The Unfortunate Implications of only North America, Australasia and Europe surviving an apocalypse are very obvious.

 - At the end of the revival's first series, a Dalek invasion bombs entire continents, with all of Australasia being cruelly deformed.
 This was in the year 200,100 AD and we never really saw anything happen, so it's rather lessened.